OfficeDev/office-js-docs-pr/docs/develop/application-specific-api-model.md

 This article describes how to use the API model for building add-ins in Excel, Word, and OneNote.
 It introduces core concepts that are fundamental to using the promise-based APIs.

 > [!NOTE]
 > This model is not supported by Office 2013 clients.
 Use the [Common API model](office-javascript-api-object-model.md) to work with those Office versions.
-For full platform availability notes, see [Office Add-in application and platform availability](../overview/office-add-in-availability.md).
+For full platform availability notes, see [Office client application and platform availability for Office Add-ins](../overview/office-add-in-availability.md).

 > [!TIP]
 > The examples in this page use the Excel JavaScript APIs, but the concepts also apply to OneNote, Visio, and Word JavaScript APIs.